vaibankar/Linux-Notes/Editors/Readme.md

 24. Search particular word/string/character = /<word>
 25. Show next search result = n
 26. Show previous search result = N
+---
+## Insert Mode:- Following are commands to enter in insert mode
+1. insert text at current cursor position = i
+2. insert text at start of the current line = I
+3. insert text just right of the current character = a
+4. insert text at end of the current line = A
+5. insert new line below the current line = o
+6. insert new line above the current line = O
+7. it replaces single character = r
+8. replace multiple characters = R
+---
+## Ex-mode:- special executing mode
+1. quit without saving = :q
+2. quit without saving forcefully = :q!
+3. save and stay in file = :w
+4. save and quit = :wq or :x
+5. save and quit forcefully = :wq!
+6. set line numbers = :set nu
+7. Jump to nth line = :<n>
+8. remove line numbers = :set nonu
+9. Highlight word/string/character = :/<word>
+10. Remove highlight = :nohl
+11. Find and replace old word with new word = :%s/<old>/<new>/g
+12. Execute any command on terminal without leaving editor = :!<command>
+---
+## Visual Mode:- this mode is used for selection.
+1. Select character by character = v
+2. Select line by line = V
+3. Select block = ctrl+v
+4. For copy, delete, and cut selected area = y,d,c